Daemon2001/CTF-Sherlocks/index.md

 ```

 ## ACL & Domain Enumeration
-After establishing user-level access, i shifted into enumerating the compromised user privileges, ACL misconfiguratiuons, AD groups and object permissions.
-I wanted to determine how far the compromised user ccould pivot inside the domain.
+After establishing user-level access, i shifted into enumerating the compromised user privileges, ACL misconfigurations, AD groups and object permissions.
+I wanted to determine how far the compromised user could pivot inside the domain.

 ### Group Rights Review
 This user is apart of a group called Development, i enumerated the ACL permissions of the group and discovered this user has **GenericAll** permissions